knightsUCF/CarRacing/Log.md

+# Infinite Runner

+So this will become a looming big thing to figure out.
+For now we want to just get the basic car movement controls.
+Perhaps we can just stack a number of the same levels in a line to drive over, and then we will need to take a look at all sorts of infinite runner tutorials to pick the best and easiest workflow.

 # Variety in Gameplay

 So one of the ways we want to accomplish variety in the gameplay is to change the environments the player is going through.
 Kind of like Crossy Road changes the types of barriers we have to cross.